jostylr/literate-programming/lp.md

 A literate program is a series of chunks of explanatory text and code blocks that get woven together.
 The compilation of a literate program can grunt, after a fashion, as it weaves.

-Note that this is version 0.7 branch.
-It introduces a variety of changes, but it also marks the deprecation of CAPS directives/switch types.
+Note that version 0.7 introduced a variety of changes, but it also marks the deprecation of CAPS directives/switch types.
 A future version will remove them but allow them to be used as a plugin.

+This will be version 0.8 and will be largely internal changes though will allow for more flexibility.
+The goal with this version is to have the flow be event-based.
+This allows for the injection of a lot more craziness in the processing of the file.
+It uses the [event-when](https://github.com/jostylr/event-when) library for the event emitters.

 ## Directory structure